• Skip to primary navigation

 As can be seen on the market, most plasma cutters are either rated 110 volts or 220 volts input power.
 This refers to the type of outlet that the plasma cutter will safely work with.
 A single-voltage plasma cutter works with either a 110 volts or 220 volts power outlet.
 A dual-voltage unit can use both types of outlets.

 Aside from the voltage of the power outlet, another thing that determines the amount of power you need to use a plasma cutter is the amperage rating.
 For most plasma cutters, the amperage is listed among the specifications.
-Therefore, after checking the amperage rating, you must choose a plasma cutter whose minimum amperage rating can be safely and efficiently matched by the electrical outlet to be used.

 Another factor that affects power involves the other electrical appliances that will be connected to the same circuit — the more powerful these electrical appliances, the lower the amount of power that enters the plasma cutter.
 And with lower power comes lower efficiency and functionality.